 Valid 1 Indicates that the information bytes contain valid information as defined in the SCSI specification.
-Error Code 70h Indicates that the error is current , that is, it is associated with the command for which CHECK CONDITION status has been reported.
-71h Indicates that the error is deferred .
+Error Code 70h Indicates that the error is current, that is, it is associated with the command for which CHECK CONDITION status has been reported.
+71h Indicates that the error is deferred.
 A deferred error occurs when there is a failure for an operation which has already been terminated with a GOOD status, or when failure occurs in "cleanup" activity following an operation which was terminated by BUS RELEASE.
 The command for which CHECK CONDITION status was reported is therefore unlikely to be the cause of the deferred error.
-It simply gives the HP 35470A the opportunity to report CHECK CONDITION status for an error which already exists.
-Segment This contains the number of the current segment descriptor when the REQUEST Number SENSE is in response to a COPY command which has produced a CHECK CONDITION.
-Otherwise the field is cleared to zero.
-Filemark 1 The Filemark bit is set to 1 when the logical position is at a filemark or setmark.
+It simply gives the HP C1533A the opportunity to report CHECK CONDITION status for an error which already exists.
+Segment Number This f leid is cleared to zero.
+Mark 1 The Mark bit is set to 1 when the logical position is at a filemark or setmark.
 See the READ and SPACE commands.
 The Additional Sense Code and Qualifier fields will indicate which sort of mark it is.
-Reporting of setmarks is optional and indicated by the RSmk bit in the MODE SELECT Device Configuration Parameters page.
-EOM The EOM bit indicates the tape is at BOP or EOP/M. The drive also sets the sense key to NO SENSE with an additional sense code of 0004h for BOP, or 0002h for EOP/M. BOP is reported after a SPACE command encounters BOP.
+The Mark bit is only set when the sense key is NO SENSE.
+Setmarks will only be reported if the RSmk bit in the MODE SELECT Device Configuration Parameters page is set.
+EOM 1 The EOM bit indicates the tape is at BOP or EOP/M. Three different sense keys may be set: NO SENSE is set when the tape is at BOP with additional sense 0004h, or in the Early-Warning region preceding EOP with additional sense 0002h.
+BOP can be reported after a SPACE command encounters BOP, or after commands such as LOAD and REWIND.
 EOP/M is reported when a WRITE or WRITE FILEMARK command leaves the tape positioned in the early warning (EW) region near the end of the partition.
 It is also reported when a READ or SPACE command actually hits EOP/M. See the READ, SPACE, WRITE and WRITE FILEMARKS commands.
-See the Glossary for a description of EW regions, BOP and EOP/M. 1 Indicates that the requested block length did not match the actual block length.
+See the Glossary for a description of EW regions, BOP and EOP/M. VOLUME OVERFLOW is reported when physical EOP is encountered during a write operation.
+BLANK CHECK is reported when physical EOP is encountered during a read or space operation.
+ILI 1 Indicates that the requested block length did not match the actual block length.
 Only READ and VERIFY can cause this bit to be set.